I feel like I have taught nearly everyone in Christchurch

 Rachel trained at the Christchurch College of Education in Home Economics in 1969 and before that worked as a Karitane nurse.
 After two years teaching in Gore she applied for and won a position at the New Brighton Manual Training Centre in Christchurch.

-She loved her job there but unfortunately the Ministry of Education at the time had some big ideas about the provision of new technology curriculum and the centre closed very suddenly, leaving Rachel jobless.
+She loved her job there but unfortunately the Ministry of Education at the time had some big ideas about the provision of the new technology curriculum and the centre closed very suddenly, leaving Rachel jobless.

 “I took a supernumerary position the following year at Casebrook Intermediate School.
 This was a huge change from working in a two teacher centre and I loved it!” she said.
-The interaction with son many staff and students and feeling part of the whole school was something she really appreciated.
+The interaction with so many staff and students and feeling part of the whole school was something she really appreciated.